codingforpleasure/customized-workspace/Ubuntu/useful-resources/ensemble.md

 * Can cross-validate at each iteration (Enables early stopping, finding optimal number of iterations)

 * Tree pruning (generally results in deeper, but optimized trees)

+* Continued Training so that you can further boost an already fitted model on new data.

 [Link](https://youtu.be/OQKQHNCVf5k)